 Cinnamon Extract: Not only is cinnamon a tasty spice that can add flavour to both sweet and savoury foods, it is also a natural source of chromium (see below).
 Cinnamon has historically been linked with weight loss due to its ability to control the rate of update of glucose, thereby avoiding dramatic spikes and dips in blood sugar that can induce cravings.

 Ecklonia Cava is a type of brown algae which has been linked with improving blood glucose control and optimise glucose secretion.
+There are many Ecklonia Cava benefits that we could list here.
 When studied as a treatment for diabetic mice, it was shown to increase postprandial glucose regulation, suggesting that it contributed to dietary glucose absorption and blood glucose regulation.
-(1) Read all about it here.
+(1)

 Oxymatrine, found in Hydrapharm’s Elixir, has been studied in diabetic rats and mice as a way to improve insulin secretion and sensitivity.
 (2)